Landowners’ Guide to Lease Hunting in Missouri

 Hunting trends in Missouri and across the United States are toward more use of private land.
 Hunting leases can benefit landowners, sportsmen and wildlife.
 In many cases, leasing stimulates better wildlife management on private land.
 To some extent wildlife competes with livestock, crops, timber and people for space, food, cover and water.
 If property owners see wildlife and wildlife habitat as an asset, they will be encouraged to manage for it.

 It is important to have defined goals, provide reasonably adequate hunting, carefully interview potential lessees, charge a reasonable price, use a good written lease agreement, monitor game populations and management practices, and regulate the game harvest when necessary.

-No special format for hunting leases exists.
-Expenses and incomes vary significantly.
-A hunting lease can be manipulated to fit individual situations.
-An individual needs to evaluate the benefits and challenges to determine whether a hunting lease is right for the operation.
-You should also remember that you are marketing and selling the opportunity and privilege that go along with access to your land for the purposes specified in the written lease agreement.
+Many landowners lease hunting rights to increase their income.
+In some cases, maintaining wildlife populations and habitat can also improve land values.
+A hunting lease can be adapted to fit individual situations.
+An individual should evaluate the benefits and costs to determine whether a hunting lease is right for their property.
+You should also remember that you are marketing the opportunity to access to your land for the purposes specified in the written lease agreement.
 You are not selling wildlife, which is publicly owned.

 The authors acknowledge that some of the information in this publication has been modified or adapted from the following publications:

-- Lease Hunting Opportunities for Oklahoma Landowners, OSU Extension Facts, F-5032, Cooperative Extension Service, Division of Agriculture and Natural Resources, Oklahoma State University.
+Lease Hunting Opportunities for Oklahoma Landowners, NREM-5032, Oklahoma Cooperative Extension Service, Oklahoma State University, Stillwater, Oklahoma